 Amazon also recommends that the Fire TV Stick 4K should be powered via the mains, rather than your TV’s USB socket.
 That's a shame from a neatness point of view, but while the Amazon device is cumbersome for a stick-shaped streamer, it’s more compact and easier to hide than the Apple.

-While the Apple TV 4K launched with some gaps in its feature set and app selection, regular updates meant that by halfway through 2018 it was the most fully featured device of its type.
+While the Apple TV 4K launched with some gaps in its feature set and app selection, regular updates have made it one of the most fully featured device of its type.

 HDR HDR10, Dolby Vision

 This is a 4K streamer, but it also packs in HDR in both HDR10 and Dolby Vision forms.
 Unfortunately, HDR10+ is missing, but that's not a huge issue right now.
 Of course, there’s nothing (as far as we’re aware) preventing Apple adding HDR10+ in the future, should the rather niche format become more widespread.

 The newer Amazon Fire TV Stick 4K actually trumps the Apple TV 4K for HDR support, offering all four formats; HDR10, HDR10+, HLG and Dolby Vision.
 That would be mighty impressive at any price, let alone £50/$50.

 Both devices offer Dolby Atmos, the current king of surround sound formats, plus the usual formats, both lossy and uncompressed, for stereo music.

 The app selection also offers only a few points of differentiation.
 Both streamers carry the awesome Apple TV app, plus Netflix and Amazon Video in 4K and HDR, right up to Dolby Vision where available.
 Amazon Video also carries some HDR10+ content that the Fire TV Stick 4K can tap into, but with no labelling it’s hard to take advantage.